 Often the relevance of a social media platform is based upon the number of active users.
 In 2021 this amounted to 1,074 million globally for Insta and 771 million for LinkedIn.
-This headline suggests that we are about 30% more likely to find our potential client on Insta than LinkedIn.
-On the other hand, take UK user numbers and overlay age and gender factors and a very different picture emerges:
+This headline suggests we are about 30% more likely to find our potential client on Insta than LinkedIn.
+On the other hand, take UK user numbers and overlay age and gender factors and a quite different picture appears:

 So, consider UK women aged between 25 and 50 years old.
 They’re over 30% more likely to be using LinkedIn than Insta.
 This difference grows even more, if we consider all UK users between the ages of 25 and 50.
 To over 50%.